starkfell/100DaysOfIaC/articles/day.xxx.build.pipes.encrypted.variables.linux.md

 <br />

-## Using the Storage Account Key in a Build Pipeline
+## Using the Storage Account Key in a Build Pipeline Variable

 Next, copy the Storage Account Key into a a new variable called **primaryStorageAccountKey** in a Build Pipeline.